Interesting places to see and visit in the South of France + Monaco

 or animal combat.
 Later it became a military fortress and

-into a small town.
-The modern removable covering allows
+a small town.
+The modern removable covering allows the amphitheatre

-the amphitheatre to be used all year round for performances.
+to be used all year round for performances.
+Nimes was once

-Nimes was once a Roman staging post between Spain and Italy.
+a Roman staging post between Spain and Italy.
+Although full

-Although full of it’s heritage it is also a real living
+of it’s heritage it is also a real living city.
+The famous

-city.
-The famous Pont du Gard a tripple decker Roman aqueduct
+Pont du Gard a tripple decker Roman aqueduct built to bring

-built to bring drinking water to Nimes is well worth seeing.
+drinking water to Nimes is well worth seeing.
+It was built

-It was built just before the birth of Christ.
-There are
+just before the birth of Christ.
+There are some pleasant walks

-some pleasant walks along the river and you can also walk
+along the river and you can also walk across the aqueduct

 Roman theatre that is the best preserved in Europe.

-series of pillars and niches containing the statues of imperial
+of pillars and niches containing the statues of imperial benefactors,

-benefactors, a statue of the Emperor Augustus nearly 4 metres
+a statue of the Emperor Augustus nearly 4 metres high has

-high has been reconstructed from fragments found around
+been reconstructed from fragments found around the theatre

-the theatre and replaced in its domed niche in the centre
+and replaced in its domed niche in the centre of the wall.

 was designed in 1966 by the French architect Francois Spoerry.